k8svisual/docs/docs/statsview.md

 Mouse over any rectangle to view summary information.
 Click any rectangle to view the associated data in the Search tab.
 If the Namespace view is toggled the Search will also filter for the associated namespace.

+Use the button labeled __Toggle view for Kind / Namespace__ to toggle the view.

 <p align="center">
   <img style="float: center;" src="https://raw.githubusercontent.com/k8svisual/vpk-docs/master/docs/images/tab_stats_treeMap.png">
 </p>